fedoranimus/todoist-api/source/includes/v7/_quick.md

 }
 ```

-Implementation of the Quick Add Task available in the official clients.
+Add a new task using the Quick Add Task implementation available in the official
+clients.

 ### Required parameters